Chirojeugd-Vlaanderen/eventsearch/README.md

 I created a report, and not a custom search, because I think that custom searches are more relevant when you search for contacts.
 Also the filtering that is built in the reporting interface, is very nice.

+This extension is rather basic.
+I welcome pull requests :-)